HomeGuidesChangelogDiscussions

 Switch-based rules are retro-compatible until SDK v5.0

-This interaction lets you show a component depending on whether a switch is selected or not.
-This can be useful if you want to make the activation of a free trial optional.
+This interaction lets you show a component depending on whether a Switch is ON or OFF.
+This can be useful activate an optional free trial and adjust the copy / components accordingly.

 To assign a visibility condition to a Switch state: